oxcsml/epimap/docs/index.md

 </p>

 <!-- This text is below the map. -->
+The R number roughly measures how fast Covid-19 is spreading in society.
 In the map, we write "Rt" instead of just "R".
 The "t" indicates "time".
-We do it because the number is not constant but can go up or down over time.
+We do this because the number is not constant but can go up or down over time, depending on how fast Covid-19 is spreading at a given time.

-The map's future projections are made with the assumption that Rt stays fixed in the future.
+You can search for or click on a local authority to see its statistics.
+The blue parts of the graphs show the number of Covid-19 cases historically over time along with the corresponding estimate for Rt.
+The red parts of the graphs are predictions made by the model.

-Definitions for terms in the map:
+Definitions for terms used in the map:
 *   **Case** is an infected individual who has tested positive on the given date, under either Pillar 1 or Pillar 2 of the UK's testing strategy.
-*   **Rt** denotes the reproduction number: how many secondary cases a single primary case will result in on average.
+*   **Rt** denotes the reproduction number at a given point in time: how many secondary cases a single primary case will result in on average.
-**Rt** greater than 1 implies the size of the epidemic is increasing exponentially, and less than 1 means it is shrinking.
+**Rt** greater than 1 means that the size of the epidemic is increasing exponentially, and less than 1 means it is shrinking.
-*   **Cases (Per 100k)** denotes either the historical weekly reported number of cases under Pillars 1+2, normalised by population size, or the predicted number in the future weeks.
+*   **Cases (per 100k)** denotes the weekly number of cases per 100,000 population size.
+For past weeks, this number comes from historical weekly reported number of cases under Pillars 1+2.
+For future weeks, this is predicted by the model.
-*   **P(Rt>1)** denotes the probability that Rt is larger than 1 given the observed case counts.
+*   **P(Rt>1)** denotes the probability (assigned by the model) that Rt is larger than 1 given the observed case counts.